dmytro-rybak/kube-deployments/README.md

    - Make sure that items created in **one environment** are **not accessible** in the other.
    - Since `dev` and `prod` use **separate databases**, data should not overlap.

+4. **Try updating some Helm charts to a newer version**

+Update the Helm chart version in one of the Argo CD applications by modifying the `targetRevision` field.
+After making changes, go to the Argo CD UI, compare the differences, and manually sync the application to apply the update.

 ## Further Recommendations

 Once you've tested the setup and confirmed everything works, take a moment to evaluate your efforts.
 This project is not easy, but it reflects real-world practices you'll see in actual work.
 Now, try to understand each part — Helm templating, Argo CD concepts like Application, ApplicationSet, and the App of Apps pattern, as well as External Secrets management.
 If something isn’t clear, take your time to explore and experiment.
 Learning these concepts will give you a strong foundation in Kubernetes and GitOps.
 Keep going — you’re building real, valuable skills!

 ## CleanUp

-After completing the project and testing your setup, make sure to clean up all resources to avoid unnecessary use of local resources:
+After completing the project and testing your setup, make sure to clean up all resources to avoid unnecessary use:

 - Delete the fake domains from the /etc/hosts file.
 - Remove the AWS resources if you don't need them anymore.